AaronR263/Drexel-CS283/3-ShellP1/questions.md

 - How should our custom shell handle errors from commands that fail?
 Consider cases where a command outputs both STDOUT and STDERR.
 Should we provide a way to merge them, and if so, how?

     > **Answer**: We can make both stderr and stdout default to printing to the screen.
 However, there should also be a way to redirect these to another file or process.
+This enables 'merging' of stdin and stdout while also allowing for them to be handled independently.